 Kalmar Tulipan 20 WA Wall Lamp

-Materials: White painted metal frame and brass parts.
+Materials: White painted metal frame, brass parts and small folded brass rods.
+10 brass ornamental screws.
 20 hand blown crystal bubble glass “Tulipan” tulip/onion bulbs.
-Metal sockets.
+Metal lamp sockets.

 Height: 28 cm / 11,02”

 Electricity: 6 bulbs E14, 6 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 However, small clear light bulbs gives the best result.